 • Evidence is weak with any effect likely to be small

-That it’s for Part 2 of this interview series.
+That it’s for Part 2 of this interview series on management of hip osteoarthritis.
 If you are not signed up to the www.dralisongrimaldi.com mailing list, sign up today to ensure you don’t miss the last of this great series, which will be a video interview that explores the different prostheses, surgical approaches and their indications.
 Don’t forget to explore the dralisongrimaldi.com site where you’ll find a wealth of clinically applicable information on all things hip.